 - A. Members shall be appointed by the Board.
 The Board may appoint additional persons to the Committee in these categories.
 The Board may appoint or approve designation of alternates to serve in the absence of persons appointed to the Committee in the event of emergency or short term leave of absence. - B. Public employees shall serve for the term of their Office.
-Appointment of other persons as members shall be for staggered terms of the initial Committee not to exceed the three-year terms.
-Members shall serve until their qualified successors are appointed vacancies shall be filled by the Board for the balance of a members' expired term. - C. The Committee shall vote one member as Chairperson and another as Vice-Chairperson.
+Appointment of other persons as members shall be for staggered terms for three years each.
+Members shall serve until their qualified successors are appointed.
+Vacancies shall be filled by the Board for the balance of a members' unexpired term.
+The Board may appoint members to serve consecutive terms, and there is no limit to the number of terms a member may serve.

+- C. The Committee shall vote one member as Chairperson and another as Vice-Chairperson.
 The Chairperson shall serve for a period of two years beginning July 1 and ending June 30 of the second year.
 The Chairperson shall be succeeded by the Vice-Chairperson.
-The Committee shall nominate and vote for a new Vice-Chair person in April of the year of succession.

-D. Five members of the Committee shall constitute a quorum for the transaction of business.
+The Committee shall nominate and vote for a new Vice-Chair person in April of the year of succession. - D. Five members of the Committee shall constitute a quorum for the transaction of business.
 The committee shall meet at such time as deemed necessary or as called by the Board.
 The Chairperson or any three members of the Committee may call a special meeting with ten days notice to other members of the committee; provided however, that members may waive such notice.